-Introduction to Different Types of Charts in Tableau
+Introduction to Chart Types in Tableau

-While the type of data being presented often dictates the type of chart being used, knowing how to create each of these common chart types will give you greater flexibility in what you can create in Tableau, and ultimately make you a better visualization specialist.
+While the type of data being presented often dictates the type of chart being used, knowing how to create each of these common chart types will give you greater flexibility in what you can create in Tableau and ultimately make you a better visualization specialist.

 Bar charts are great because they’re simple.
 You simply compare data in different categories with vertical or horizontal bars.
 Bar charts create an easy-to-comprehend visual representation of key data.
 The size of the bar “columns” represents the data values.